executablebooks/sphinx-external-toc/README.md

 [![Code style: black][black-badge]][black-link]
 [![PyPI][pypi-badge]][pypi-link]

+> [!NOTE]
+> Currently, this is a *forked* version of `sphinx-external-toc` that implements:
+>
+> - Defining section numbering styles (e.g. numerical, roman (upper/lower), alphabetic (upper/lower)) per any level in the ToC.
+> - Restarting the upper level section numbering for each subtree for the selected numbering style.

 A sphinx extension that allows the documentation site-map (a.k.a Table of Contents) to be defined external to the documentation files.
 As used by [Jupyter Book](https://jupyterbook.org)!